arXiv/arxiv-submission-core/docs/source/architecture.rst

-Since (as above) we are continuing to deal with legacy components that make direct writes to submission state, in the interim we will rely on the atomic transactions afforded by the legacy MySQL database, and ensure consistency by rejecting events that were instantiated prior to the most recent change on the submission being mutated.
-This is implemented in :func:`arxiv.submission.services.classic.store_event`\.
+Since (as above) we are continuing to deal with legacy components that make direct writes to submission state, in the interim we will rely on the atomic transactions afforded by the legacy MySQL database, and ensure consistency by creating a short-lived shared lock on related submission rows while committing new events.

 Finally, we ultimately want to avoid placing the responsibility for updating the projected submission state on the applications that are generating events.